pmq20/FormCore/Frontend/README.md

 ## Features

+* Front-end and back-end are separated, exposing a fine set of form-related API
-* Forms are inheritable, so are the fields and sections therein
+* Forms are inheritable, so that the end user does not need to build every form from scratch
-* Field Types are extendable
+* Input styles of form fields are extendable so that you can design your own input box for front-end rendering

 ## Usage